 The moving process can be highly stressful for some dogs regardless of your attempts to make it easier.
 If your dog is experiencing moving anxiety, consider giving him natural CBD Oil to ease his mind.
-CBD, or Cannabidiol, is a compound found in Cannabis plants known for its anti-anxiety properties.
-Pure Paws Hemp products are derived from organic, non-GMO Industrial Hemp, and they contain zero THC, so your dog won’t feel “high.”
+CBD, or Cannabidiol, is a compound found in Cannabis plants known for its soothing properties.
+Pure Paws Hemp products are derived from American-grown Industrial Hemp, so your dog won’t feel “high.”
 Give your dog a few drops of oil on moving day, or keep some CBD Dog Biscuits on hand to relieve his stress and promote calmness.

 Dog-Proof Your New Home

 Nothing will make your pup’s moving experience more traumatic than a painful injury or an unexpected trip to the vet.
 Before you bring your dog into the home, do a walkthrough and make sure it’s completely safe.
 Look out for any potential hazards like low, unsecured windows, loose electric cords, easily accessible trash cans, toxic plants in your backyard and more.
 Do one last sweep for any forgotten moving or decorating supplies before introducing your pup to his new home.
 Something as simple as a stray nail or screw can cause a major complication for your dog.

 Slowly Acclimate Your Dog to Being Home Alone